gnois/luaty/README.md

-Luaty is Lua with [off-side rule](https://en.wikipedia.org/wiki/Off-side_rule) and less syntax boilerplate that transcompiles into clean Lua.
+Luaty is Lua with [off-side rule](https://en.wikipedia.org/wiki/Off-side_rule) and less syntax boilerplate that transpiles into clean Lua.

 Its philosophy follows [*"There should be only one way to do it"*.](https://wiki.python.org/moin/TOOWTDI)

 Luaty stands for *[Lua] with less [ty]ping*.

-If you don't like to type `end`, `then`, `do`, and you prefer compile-time error to run-time error, then you'll probably like Luaty.
+If you don't like to type `end`, `then`, `do`, or you prefer compile-time error to run-time error, then Luaty may work for you.

 Differences from Lua
 ---

-Luaty has very few features.
-Aside from being indent based, most syntaxes of Lua are kept, so that if you know Lua, you already knew most of Luaty.
+Aside from being indent based, Luaty has only a handful of features.
+Most syntaxes of Lua are kept, so that if you know Lua, you already knew most of Luaty.

 Here goes the differences: